On the Edge of Everywhere

 Seniors' Safety Program

-The Seniors' Safety Program is a free, confidential service designed to help older adults in our community feel safe, supported, and connected.
-The program addresses safety concerns, reduces the risk of crime and abuse, and promotes independence for seniors.
+A free, confidential program to help older adults feel safe and reduce risk of crime, abuse and isolation.
+It promotes independence and connection.
 CLICK HERE from more information about the program.

 Yarmouth Recreation